Emmotes/ic_spoilers/docs/certainty.md

         }
     ],
     "requirements": "",
-    "description": {"desc": "Certainty helps her father Omin by recruiting all Champions adjacent to her to be Champions of Tymora, and she helps her 'uncle' Jim Darkmagic by increasing his damage by $(amount___2)% due to royalty payments for using his spell."}, "id": 1678,
+    "description": {"desc": "Certainty helps her father Omin by increasing the damage of Champions of Tymora adjacent to her, and she helps her 'uncle' Jim Darkmagic by increasing his damage by $(amount___2)% due to royalty payments for using his spell."}, "id": 1678,
     "flavour_text": "",
     "graphic_id": 20569,